-Most of what I do is done behind closed doors and stays that way.
-But sometimes, if I feel like a media outlet will portray my urbex adventures in the right way, I will allow them to write about me.
-In one instance, I went on a radio show which was the first I’ve really spoken to the public about Abandoned World Photography and what it entails.
+Most of what I do is done behind closed doors (hehe!) and stays that way.
+But sometimes, if I feel like a media outlet will portray my urbex adventures in the right light, I will allow engage with them and help them understand and construct an article about urbex and Abandoned World Photography.

-I’ve summarised a timeline below of media appearances, starting with a photographic spread in the Metro Herald in 2008, a small Dublin tabloid newspaper, right up to getting featured in a double page spread in Western Australia’s biggest newspaper with a readership of 4.14 million people.
+I’ve summarised a timeline below of media appearances, starting off with a double page spread in the Metro Herald in 2008, a small Dublin tabloid newspaper, right up to getting featured in a double page spread in Western Australia’s biggest newspaper with a readership of 4.14 million people.

 In 2021, I was contacted by Capture Magazine to say my Australia urbex portfolio had been given the “Commended” award for the Australasia’s Top Emerging Photographers 2021 competition.

 I was very surprised to be contacted by the biggest newspaper in Western Australia by a journalist who was very interested in publishing some of my photos and writing about urbex.

 The article was out within two weeks of getting contacted and cited some of the major sites I’d photographed within Perth, a two-page spread on pages 84 and 85.
 The article was replicated in a few of the smaller papers around Western Australian, such as the Geraldton Times, the Bussleton/Dunsborough Times, the Manjimup Bridgetown Times and more.

 This was when I first learned trespassing laws in Perth are very strict.
 I also learned that the urbex community hated that the newspaper article mentioned the names of abandoned sites that are already on Google, and they grouped together to send me “hate mail” for weeks after the article was published.
 Fun times!